Share with friends who are paying retail price for their travel!

 Once a member has earned 135,000 Rapid Rewards points, they can designate a companion to fly with the pass holder for free.
 Note that this companion can be changed up to 3 times per calendar year.

-While initial companion selection is done online through the “My Account” section at Southwest.com, any subsequent changes to your companion require a phone call to Southwest Rapid Rewards at 1-800-435-9792.
-The phone process is simple and in my experience, it has taken less than 5 minutes to change companions.
+While initial companion selection is done online through the “My Account” section at Southwest.com, any subsequent changes to your companion can be made through “My Account” at Southwest.com, through the Southwest App or by making a phone call to Southwest Rapid Rewards at 1-800-435-9792.
+While the Southwest App option is newer and there have been reports of issues, all of the options are simple and in my experience, it takes less than 5 minutes to change companions.

-The terms on Southwest.com state that you should “allow 21 business days for processing” after calling to change your companion in order to be able to add your new companion to bookings.
+The terms on Southwest.com state that you should “allow 48 hours for processing” after changing your companion in order to be able to add your new companion to bookings.
 In my experience, it didn’t take any time at all — I was able to add my new companion to my reservations immediately after I changed companions.
 I’ve even gone as far as having one person being my companion on the departure, and another person being my companion on the return.
 Note that you will need to cancel any existing companion reservations before changing your companion.

 Southwest Companion Pass FAQ’s